YIO-Remote/remote-os/docker/README.md

     update   Update all projects on the current branch

     <project> git [options] <command> [<args>]
                       Perform Git command on given project
     <project> clean   Clean the given project
     <project> build   Build the given project

-Available projects are: `remote-os` - the other projects will follow...
+See the available projects with the `info` command.

 #### Examples